Affiliate links on Android Authority may earn us a commission. Learn more.

 While your movie or show is playing, swipe up or down on your Apple remote.
 If you have a second or third-generation Apple TV, hold the center button instead.

 After that, the Audio and Subtitles menu will appear.
-Choose the one you right for you, then return to your video.
+Choose the one that is right for you, then return to your video.

 While your show or movie is playing, tap or hover the mouse on your screen.
 A Menu icon should appear for you to select.